kabramova/tidydataProject/README.md

 * 'test/subject_test.txt'

-See the Code Book (section *Used raw data*) for an explanation of this decision.
+See the Code Book (section *Deriving relevant raw data*) for an explanation of this decision.

 # Producing the tidy data